 My squeegee ink will go across it, and ink is going to go through only where the emulsion did not accumulate on the screen which allows the ink to run through the screen onto your design.
 Then once you have enough ink on there, you can hit it once you can hit it twice or even three times to get your colors bold and strong.
 You then pull it off and run it through the dryer.
 We have a large-scale roller dryer here that’s up to 900 degrees you can also use the flash dryer that works pretty well too and then once it gets dried and hardens then you got yourself a silk screened shirt.

-James Gang Company is here for all your printing needs.
+James Gang Printing is here for all your printing needs.
 Give us a call today and we will answer your questions